jebriner/DiscriminabilityModel/README.md

 The photoreceptor types used are UV (very short – ultraviolet) [missing in *H. erato* males], VS (short – violet), B (short - blue), and LWS (long – green).
 These refer to the range of wavelengths to which each photoreceptor type is most sensitive.
 Because this analysis centers on shorter wavelengths, a fifth photoreceptor type (red-shifted long-wavelength) is not included.

+The amount of photoreceptor types per species is normalized: all are relative to the long-wavelength photoreceptor, which is set to 1.

 Irradiance spectra is set as “Daylight” using a file in the default SPEC library.
 Since these are butterflies, not birds, ocular media transmittances are not specified.

-Model assumptions: Each cell expresses only one rhodopsin (no co-expression).
+**Model assumptions:** Each cell expresses only one rhodopsin (no co-expression).
 There are only four photoreceptors.

-The amount of photoreceptor types per species is normalized: all are relative to the long-wavelength photoreceptor, which is set to 1.

 ---------------